sfu-natlang/lensingwikipedia/website.md

     python2.7 cluster /var/www/html/data/wikipedia/latest/fullData.index
     python2.7 tsne /var/www/html/data/wikipedia/latest/fullData.index

+## Set up database for user accounts

+Using `virtualenv` is optional, but highly recommended.

+Make sure that you've got the correct database path in `local_config.py`.
+The URI in `config.py` points to the location the database is in the container.
+When you're creating a database, you want to give it a path that exists.
+An good example is the following:

+    basedir = os.path.abspath(os.path.dirname(__file__))
+    SQLALCHEMY_DATABASE_URI = 'sqlite:///' + os.path.join(basedir, 'app.db')

+After setting up your `local_config.py`, run the following commands

+    cd web/
+    virtualenv venv
+    . venv/bin/activate
+    pip install -r requirements
+    ./db_create.py

+Now you should have an app.db in `web/`.

+    mv app.db /opt/lensing/database/

 ## Configure and build the docker images

 For the backend, the only configuration option available is whether you want